FutureAtPivot/shopiru/README.md

    eas build -p android

 ## App Showcase
-You can view a virtualized demonstration of the app on `Appetize.io` by clicking
+You can view a virtualized demonstration of the app on `Appetize.io` by clicking here https://appetize.io/app/b_n47uzaufctgjpily2yqijz3oyy